-If you're moving to a congested, urban area where parking is tough, be sure to reserve parking for the moving/delivery truck.
-Each area is different, so be sure to check with your local jurisdiction.
+If you're moving to a congested, urban area where parking is tough, be sure to reserve parking for the moving/delivery truck (note: this link is for Alexandria City only - check with your local jurisdiction).

 - Order a new trash/recycling bin.
 I've found that most people want to start fresh, so ordering new trash and recycling cans from your jurisdiction is the way to go.
 Again, check with your local jurisdiction to order new trash cans and recycling bins - Confirm that all your utilities will be operational and set up in your name as of moving day.